 I am writing this little note with the full knowledge that someone who may understand some of the specifics that I am basing my generalizations on will read it, understand it, and take this personally.
 Please do not take this personally.
-It's not something to be taken personally.
-It's just me ranting.
+It is not something to be taken personally.
+This is just me ranting.
 This makes me feel better.
 There are no specifics, only generalities.

 Part the First

 I just do not know which is worse: People not knowing or people not caring.
 There is a general level of apathy that I sense in the people around me.
 Apathy about the things that we do all day.

 - “I’m not going to worry, someone else will get that.”